happypeter/LGCB/book/bash-intro.md

 ## What Is The Shell?
 When we speak of the command line, we are really referring to the shell.
-The shell is a program that takes keyboard commands and passes them to the operating system to carry out. (funny are the names: Shell on top of Kernel)Almost all Linux distributions supply a shell program from the GNU Project called bash.
+The shell is a program that takes keyboard commands and passes them to the operating system to carry out. (funny are the names: _Shell_ on top of _Kernel_)Almost all Linux distributions supply a shell program from the GNU Project called bash, so does ubuntu.

-The name `bash` is short for `Bourne Again SHell` a program written by Steve Bourne.  we need another program called a terminal emulator to interact with the shell.
-If we look through our desktop menus, we will probably find one. ubuntu by defualt uses `gnome-terminal`, though it's likely called simply “terminal” on our menu.
-There are a number of other terminal emulators available for Linux, but they all basically do the same thing; give us access to the shell.
+The name `bash` is short for `Bourne Again SHell` a program written by Steve Bourne.

 ## Terminal Emulators
 When using a graphical user interface, we need another program called a